Neo4j Research

 In the past Neo4j has hosted students from TU Eindhoven, KTH, University of Leipzig, TU Munich, LTH.

-Ph.D. scholarships
+Ph.D.
+Scholarships

 Building on our successful track record of collaboration with leading research-intensive universities, Neo4j are able to offer a limited number of bursaries for Ph.D. studentships to investigate areas of research interest in graph databases and related fields.
 Available bursaries are announced through partner universities.

-Post-Doctoral funding
+Post-Doctoral Funding

 Neo4j researchers collaborate with leading research institutions on the most challenging graph database research problems.
 Funding is made available to partner universities for post-doctoral staff to work on medium-term systems research in graph databases.